Related articles HERE

 Not only did God place humankind in this perfect environment, He placed them in a garden that offered both beauty and sustenance

-Note that the word Eden, which signifies pleasure or delight, is the name of a particular geographical location [See Genesis 4:16; 2 Kings 19:12; Isaiah 37:12; Ezekiel 27:23; Amos 1:5].
-In fact of the four rivers named, two are known to us today.
+Note that the word Eden that signifies pleasure or delight is the name of a particular geographical location (See Genesis 4:16; 2 Kings 19:12; Isaiah 37:12; Ezekiel 27:23; Amos 1:5).
+In fact two of the four rivers named are known to us today.

 Followed by